-Throughout this section I have relied on reports from blindsighted subjects, most especially GY.
+Throughout this section I have relied on reports from blindsight subjects, most especially GY.
 This might seem problematic given that QDC denies that blindsight subjects' subjective reports of absence of awareness should be taken at face value.
 However, I am not selectively endorsing some reports and ignoring others.
-Rather all reports are treated equally as data to be evaluated alongside further, e.g., behavioral data, and within the context of a more general model.
-The argument made is that QDC is the best model which accounts for and predicts the full range of first-person and behavioural evidence.
+Rather all reports are treated equally as data to be evaluated alongside further, for example, behavioral data, and within the context of a more general model.
+The argument made is that QDC is the best model which accounts for and predicts the full range of first-person and behavioral evidence.
 The positive phenomenological reports of this section are highlighted here because they represent discriminating evidence in favor of QDC.

-Explaining conservativeness and instability
+Explaining Conservativeness and Instability